 While it’s possible to adapt test objects for any type of object, they are optimized for physical assets, with component breakdowns for recording defects.

 Lumiform’s entities work similarly, but they are flexible in scope.
 Entities can represent anything: buildings, products, entire sites, or even people and teams.
-When you assign a checklist to an entity, it can automatically adjust to the properties of the entity.
+When you assign a checklist to an entity, it can automatically adjust to the properties of the entity, and you can also look back at that entity’s inspection history.

 Permissions